QasimK/programmers-compendium/software-development/apis.md

 ## REST

 A set of patterns and guidelines.
+Universally used as REST-over-HTTP.

 A RESTful API[^1] is about _resources_[^2]_,_ where resources are _hypermedia_.
 Note that URLs are resources \(not verbs/actions\).
 You should spend your time defining the [media types](https://www.iana.org/assignments/media-types/media-types.xhtml) used for resource representations, which includes the [link relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) that the resource may contain.